 What if you told your Dad your financial goals for the year, would that help?
 If you look up to your Dad, maybe you wouldn’t want to let him down by failing, so you might be more motivated?

-However you do it, figure out what can keep you motivated, and for the love of J. Paul Getty make some attainable goals or you’ll end up getting sarcastic about your goals (like some of us do).
+However you do it, figure out your financial motivator, and for the love of J. Paul Getty make some attainable goals or you’ll end up getting sarcastic about your goals (like some of us do).